Pacific Dental Services And American Diabetes Association Partner To Increase Awareness Of The Link Between Oral Health And Diabetes

 "Due to the bi-directional relationship of periodontal disease and diabetes, oral health care providers can truly make a difference in preventing and managing the disease," said Stephen E. Thorne IV, Founder and CEO of Pacific Dental Services.
 "We recognize the importance of dental and medical providers working more collaboratively together to improve the overall health of their patients and are investing heavily in this area - through clinical education as well as proven technology."

-"Through this partnership with the ADA, PDS and its supported practices will have the ability to extend education and awareness of the Mouth-Body Connection even further, and ultimately improve the health of an even greater audience," said Daniel Burke, Chief Enterprise Strategy Officer of Pacific Dental Services."
+"Through this partnership with the American Diabetes Association, PDS and its supported practices will have the ability to extend education and awareness of the Mouth-Body Connection even further, and ultimately improve the health of an even greater audience," said Daniel Burke, Chief Enterprise Strategy Officer of Pacific Dental Services.

-In recognition of American Diabetes Month, PDS-supported practices distributed the latest issue of Generations of Smiles, an educational magazine produced by the Smile Generation ® that aims to educate the public on the link between oral health and whole-body health.
-The issue focuses on the link between oral health and diabetes, and contains nutritional information, as well as a 60-second diabetes risk test developed by the ADA.
-Click HERE to read the issue.
+"Oral health is the window to the entire body, and nearly one in five people with severe gum disease have Type 2 diabetes and don't know it," said Charles D. Henderson, Chief Development Officer for the American Diabetes Association.
+"Through our partnership and collaboration with Pacific Dental Services, we look forward to raising awareness about the connection between oral health and diabetes."

-About the American Diabetes AssociationThe American Diabetes Association (ADA) is the nation's leading voluntary health organization fighting to bend the curve on the diabetes epidemic and help people living with diabetes thrive.
-For 81 years the ADA has driven discovery and research to treat, manage, and prevent diabetes while working relentlessly for a cure.
-Through advocacy, program development, and education we aim to improve the quality of life for the nearly 122 million Americans living with diabetes or prediabetes.
-Diabetes has brought us together.
-What we do next will make us Connected for Life.
-To learn more or to get involved, visit us at diabetes.org or call 1-800-DIABETES (1-800-342-2383).
-Join the fight with us on Facebook ( American Diabetes Association), Spanish Facebook ( Asociación Americana de la Diabetes), Twitter ( @AmDiabetesAssn), and Instagram ( @AmDiabetesAssn).
+In recognition of American Diabetes Month, PDS-supported practices distributed the latest issue of Generations of Smiles, an educational magazine produced by the Smile Generation ® that aims to educate the public on the connection between oral health and whole-body health.
+The issue focuses on the link between oral health and diabetes, and contains nutritional information, as well as a 60-second diabetes risk test developed by the American Diabetes Association.
+Click HERE to view the issue.

 About Smile GenerationThe Smile Generation connects patients to Smile Generation-trusted dentists who are dedicated to providing an exceptional patient experience and advanced clinical care.
 Smile Generation also provides financial choices for patients and education about the connection between oral health and overall health.
 The Smile Generation network spans 850 dental offices in 25 states.
 Smile Generation-trusted offices are supported by Pacific Dental Services®.
 For more information, visit us at smilegeneration.com.
 Facebook: @smilegenInstagram: @smilegenerationTwitter: @smilegen YouTube: @SmileGenerationTV